As always, the usual bucket list was not enough for me, and I searched for ways to explore Budapest off the beaten path.

 Now, if I’m being honest, it’s probably not going to blow your mind that much.
 However, it is a scenic ride, especially if you’re taking it at the right time of the day.

 The yellow Tram 2 passes alongside the Danube River, so sunset is the best time to enjoy this ride.
-The Buda side of the city across the river along with the orange-pink sky is pretty picturesque, and everything seems soft and glowy.
+The Buda side of the city across the river, along with the orange-pink sky, is pretty picturesque, and everything seems soft and glowy.

 Important to know: The tram’s full route begins at Jászai Mari Square, ends at Közvágóhíd station, and only takes about 20 minutes to complete.
 If you’re only interested in seeing this specific scenic part, get on the tram at the station next to Budapest’s Parliament and get off at Zsil Street (or vice versa).